-Cavaliers trade Andrew Bynum, draft picks to the Bulls for forward Luol Deng on Monday night.
+The Cavaliers traded center Andrew Bynum and multiple draft picks to the Bulls for forward Luol Deng on Monday night.

 In addition to Bynum, the Bulls will receive the Kings' 2014 first-round pick (top-12 protected), the Trail Blazers' 2015 and 2016 second-round picks, and the right to swap 2015 first-round picks with the Cavaliers (if Cleveland's selection falls between 15-30).